Tuwaiq-Data-Science-Bootcamp-V4/Capstone-Proposal/README.md

 - Arwa

 ### Objectives:
-Building a model that takes video as an input in order to process it using various algorithms, resulting in a report that demonstrates who was responsible for the accident.
-As a result, drivers that were involved in the accident can immediately move to reduce traffic congestion and improve overall safety.
+The model is designed to analyze video footage and apply algorithms to determine the responsible party in an accident.
+By providing this information, drivers involved can take immediate action to alleviate traffic congestion and enhance overall safety.

 ### Dataset Description:
-- Some images and videos taken from the dash cam.
+Some images and videos taken from the dash cam.

 ### Dataset Link:
 - https://app.roboflow.com/tuwaiq/carlanedetect/1